Diksha289/Python-Basics/README.md

 # Python-Basics
-This repository includes basics of Pyhon for beginners
+This repository includes basics of Python for beginners